ehcloninger/ericcloninger.com/_posts/2021-05-16-deploying-s3-static-site-with-https-over-cloudfront.md

 toc: true
 ---

 **TL;DR** - Don't use AWS Lambdas to try to fix what is a problem in the CloudFront settings.
+See the solution at the bottom of this page.

 <!--more-->